 What Does “Buying a Quarter Cow” Actually Mean?

-A quarter cow is a proportional share of one whole animal.
-Instead of buying steaks and ground beef one pack at a time, you’re purchasing whole-animal value—which changes the economics.
+A quarter share is a proportional portion of one whole animal.
+Instead of purchasing steaks and ground beef one pack at a time, you’re buying into whole-animal value — which changes the economics.

-When you purchase a quarter cow share, you receive a balanced assortment of:
+When you purchase a quarter beef share, you typically receive a balanced assortment of:

 • Roasts (chuck, round, arm)